Amanusmani242/invoice_Extraction-ADK-Agent/README.md

 ---
 title: "Invoice Extraction Asset"
-description: "A pipeline to automatically route, extract, and evaluate structured invoice data using Gemini 1.5 Pro and the Google ADK framework."
+description: "A pipeline to automatically route, extract, and evaluate structured invoice data using Gemini 2.5 Flash and the Google ADK framework."
 author: "Aman Usmani"
 year: "2024"
 license: "MIT"